gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 - All retry and ignore configurations must be defined within the `errors` block.
 - The `retry` block is prioritized over legacy retry fields (`retryable_errors`, `retry_max_attempts`, `retry_sleep_interval_sec`).
 - Conditional logic can be used within `ignorable_errors` to enable or disable rules dynamically.

+**Evaluation Order**
+When processing errors, the **ignore** blocks are evaluated first.
+If an error matches an ignore rule, it is suppressed and will not trigger a retry.
+After all ignore rules are evaluated, the **retry** blocks are applied to handle errors that were not ignored.
+This ensures precise control over error-handling behavior.

 ## Attributes